department-of-veterans-affairs/vets-website/content/pages/disability-benefits/eligibility.md

 <div itemprop="acceptedAnswer" itemscope itemtype="http://schema.org/Answer">
 <div itemprop="text">

-You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and:
+You may be able to get disability benefits if you have a current illness or injury (known as a condition) that affects your body or mind and you meet at least one of the requirements listed below.

-- You got sick or injured while serving in the military—and can link this condition to your illness or injury (called an inservice disability claim), **or**
+**At least one of these must be true:**

-- You had an illness or injury before you joined the military—and serving made it worse (called a preservice disability claim), **or**
+- You got sick or injured while serving in the military—and can link this condition to your illness or injury, **or**
-- You have a disability related to your active-duty service that didn't appear until after you ended your service (called a postservice disability claim)
+- You had an illness or injury before you joined the military—and serving made it worse

-**Presumed disabilities** <br>
+<h4>Presumed disabilities</h4>
 If you have a disability that's been diagnosed by a doctor and that we consider to be related to your military service because of a specific aspect of that service, you may be able to get disability benefits based on this presumed disability.
 This usually applies to:
 - [A chronic (long-lasting) illness that appears within 1 year after discharge](/disability-benefits/eligibility/one-year/), **or**
 - [An illness caused by contact with contaminants (toxic chemicals) or other hazardous materials](/disability-benefits/conditions/exposure-to-hazardous-materials/)